 “I have always felt a desire to stand with those who feel they do not have a voice, and to be the voice for them until they are ready to do so on their own.”

 Maria joined the Genesis team in 2019 to ensure that women and children escaping domestic violence will receive superior care in a safe environment.
 In her position, she focuses on fundraising major gifts and develops sustainable strategies that will continue to bring shelter and support to all Genesis clients.
-In the past ten years, Maria has played a key role in securing over $50 million in philanthropic gifts for a variety of organizations.
+In the past 12 years, Maria has played a key role in securing over $70 million in philanthropic gifts for a variety of organizations.
 She has more than 20 years of fundraising and nonprofit leadership experience, as well as an incredibly strong network of support in the Dallas philanthropic community.
 Her knowledge and history make her an invaluable component in Genesis’ ability to care and provide for our clients.
 Maria is the host of the Podcast on Crimes Against Women, a podcast produced by the Conference on Crimes Against Women, and Genesis The Podcast.

 “I believe we can end domestic violence in our lifetime through focused education and support of our youngest citizens.”

-Ruth has been at Genesis for nine years advocating for and providing cutting-edge services to women and children who have experienced domestic violence.
-As the senior director of clinical and non-residential services, she supervises and train clinicians across all locations to guarantee that Genesis is providing best-practice therapies for clients.
+Ruth has been at Genesis since 2011 advocating for and providing cutting-edge services to women and children who have experienced domestic violence.
+As the senior director of clinical and non-residential services, she supervises and trains clinicians across all locations to guarantee that Genesis is providing best-practice therapies for clients.
 She seeks out, develops, oversees and integrates trauma-informed programs to ensure the organization and staff continue to be thought leaders in the movement to end domestic violence.
-Ruth is EMDR certified and a CPT provider, in addition to providing expert testimony in court on behalf of survivors.
+Ruth is EMDR certified, an EMDRIA Consultant, and a CPT provider, in addition to providing expert testimony in court on behalf of survivors.

 “It is an honor to walk alongside a woman in her journey towards healing, and I